Egypt president's son drops government job after furore

 On his Facebook page, Omar Mursi wrote: "I took a test for the position knowing I would be attacked and rumours and lies would be spread about me ...
 Yet I chose not to complete the paperwork to take up this position.

-"The question remains 'How can I find a job in my dear country Egypt?' he said.
-(Reporting by Shaimaa Fayed; Editing by Jason Webb)
+"The question remains 'How can I find a job in my dear country Egypt?' he said. ($1 = 6.7303 Egyptian pounds) (Reporting by Shaimaa Fayed; Editing by Jason Webb)